Rahul1008-k/Rahul-D-Korave./README.md

 ---

 ### 💡 Thanks for visiting my portfolio!
-If you like my work, feel free to connect on LinkedIn — I’m always open to learning & collaboration.
+✨ *If you like my work, feel free to connect — always open to collaborations & opportunities.* ✨